zdenekpezlar/isogenie/README.md

-# SIDH protokol
+# SIDH protocol

-Obsahuje (snad) funkční implementaci protokolu SIDH v Sage.
+Contains a working SIDH implementation in SageMath 9.0.